jihwanlee17/Mencius_Research/README.md

 # Mencius_Research
-Research on the difference between Deleted and Not deleted part of Mencius, which were once seperated by Zhu Yuanzhang, an Emperor of Ming Dynasty
+Research on the difference between Deleted and Not deleted part of Mencius, which were once distinguished by Zhu Yuanzhang, an Emperor of Ming Dynasty